stevelerner/tinyotel/README.md

 ### 1. OpenTelemetry Collector

 A tiny OTEL collector configured with:
-- Receivers: OTLP gRPC on port 4317
+- Receivers: OTLP gRPC on port 4317, OTLP HTTP on port 4318
+- Exporters:
-- Exporters: Debug/Console exporter with detailed verbosity
+  - Debug/Console exporter with detailed verbosity (for viewing telemetry)
+  - OTLP HTTP exporter (forwards to TinyOlly OTLP Receiver)
 - Pipelines: Logs, Metrics, and Traces
-- Protocol: gRPC (efficient binary protocol)
+- Protocol: gRPC from app, HTTP to TinyOlly

 ### 2. Instrumented Python App